honeybadger-io/honeybadger-js/README.md

 1. Run `npm install` from the monorepo root.
 2. Run `npm test` from the monorepo root to run unit tests for all packages.

+### Troubleshooting Typescript

+- Not seeing changes when working in `.ts` files?
+Make sure that you rebuild every time you make a change.
+Or enable "compile on save" with your IDE - [WebStorm(Jetbrains)](https://www.jetbrains.com/help/webstorm/compiling-typescript-to-javascript.html#ts_compiler_compile_code_automatically) / [VS Code](https://code.visualstudio.com/docs/typescript/typescript-compiling#_step-2-run-the-typescript-build).
+- If you are getting errors with Typescript, make sure that you do `npm run build`.
+  It's a prerequisite for [Typescript Project References](https://www.typescriptlang.org/docs/handbook/project-references.html#caveats-for-project-references).

 ### Lerna Tips

 - Always install from the root, i.e. `npm install` only from the root folder, otherwise you may get unexpected issues with the linked packages.